s2e-lab/LLM-Based-Test-Generation-Study/HumanEvalJava/README.md

 The folder `/src/test/` contains JUnit tests we semi-automatically created for these samples.

+**Files**:
-The file `HumanEval_java_v1.jsonl` is the original JSONL file from the extended HumanEval dataset.
+- `HumanEval_java_v1.jsonl` is the original JSONL file from the extended HumanEval dataset.
+- `statistics.txt` contains the statistics of the samples in the original dataset.
+- `Problematic Samples.txt` are the samples that had problematic input/output examples, that we manually fixed.

+## How to run the tests and measure the coverage
 This maven project uses JaCoCo to measure test coverage.

-## How to run the tests and measure the coverage
 From command line:
 1. `mvn clean`
 2. `mvn package`